salonidabgar/GSOC-21/README.md

 # UNet from scratch
-Here I have implemented the UNET paper for image segmentation from scratch using pyTorch.
+Here I have implemented the UNET paper for image segmentation from scratch using PyTorch.